NodeBE4/opinion/_posts/2022-11-28-EnclavedMicrostate.md

 Finished my 1860s Royal Marines [perspective 1](https://media.discordapp.net/attachments/774746306707062787/1047809742363435088/B679A116-432B-45E1-B047-0CE8A00E0F12.jpg?width=2496&height=1404) [perspective 2](https://media.discordapp.net/attachments/774746306707062787/1047809742669623296/CBCEFE7D-684D-41D7-9079-B1EBA8D4FB80.jpg?width=2496&height=1404), and also did a couple of supporting figures – [an ADC](https://media.discordapp.net/attachments/774746306707062787/1048941777429745664/9AFB09CC-9545-4814-B14A-81192D7EFE17.jpg?width=2496&height=1404) and a cook [perspective 1](https://media.discordapp.net/attachments/774746306707062787/1048941777165496391/805999DA-E3B8-4898-9C50-31AB06CD7F7A.jpg?width=2496&height=1404) [perspective 2](https://media.discordapp.net/attachments/774746306707062787/1048941776880287755/D3C7A374-1C6C-40EA-A506-2EA53A3046FF.jpg?width=2496&height=1404).

+----- __959.6__ -----2022-12-05 17:08:31+08:00:

+1964's *Zulu* is famous as the film that essentially launched Michael Caine's career (ironic given it was supposed to be Stanley Baker's star vehicle, but I digress).
+It is also famously the film in which Caine exclaims, 'Zulus!
+Thousands of 'em!'
+Or indeed, '*faaahzands* of 'em!'

+Except... it isn't.
+Some variation on the line is said twice: the first is at roughly the 59-minute mark by Nigel Green as Colour Sergeant Bourne, who declares 'The sentries report Zulus to the southwest, thousands of them.'
+The second is around the 1hr45m mark when James Booth's Private Hook tries to flee the hospital and sees the Zulus about to break through the door: 'Quick!
+Thousands of 'em!'
+Michael Caine's character, who speaks with an upper-class English accent rather than the actor's typical Cockney, says nothing of the sort.

+However, *Zulu* is also famous as the film where Michael Caine exclaims 'Stop throwing those bloody spears at me!'

+Except... it isn't.
+The line is never said by *anyone* in that film, in which throwing spears do not even make an appearance outside one brief sequence.
+Those who note the line's absence from Zulu often point out that it is actually from a *different* Michael Caine role, as Peachey Carnehan in the 1975 film *The Man Who Would Be King*, the *other* film in which he appears in a pith helmet and a red uniform.

+Except... it isn't.
+The line does not appear in that film either.
+'Stop throwing those bloody spears at me!' is now a line permanently associated with the film *Zulu* and more broadly with the early career of Michael Caine, despite this never actually having been said on the big screen.